davidblus/davidblus.top/wordpress/wp-content/plugins/simple-blog-stats/readme.txt

 	[sbs_posts cat="sci-fi" tag="sequel" type="movie" status="draft"]

-So this will display all drafts of the custom post type "movie" that are in the "sci-fi" category and tagged as "sequel".
+That will display all drafts of the custom post type "movie" that are in the "sci-fi" category and tagged as "sequel".

+To display post count for multiple categories, separate category slugs with commas, like `[sbs_posts cat="cat-1,cat-2,cat-3"]`.

 More information about the possible values for these attributes: